 So although olive oil may contain antioxidants that may help in inflammatory conditions and in wound healing, it is likely not the best option for non-inflammatory skin conditions.

 Is Olive Oil or Coconut Oil Better for Dogs?

 Both olive oil and coconut oil for dogs have benefits and drawbacks, and choosing the right type of oil for your dog depends on what you are trying to accomplish.
 There isn’t just one oil that is overall better for health.

-When given orally, coconut oil, in small quantities, may have positive effects for an upset or unbalanced intestinal tract where olive oil does not have a comparable effect.
-In cases of both coconut oil and olive oil, giving too much can cause stomach upset, vomiting, diarrhea or pancreatitis.
+In cases of both coconut oil and olive oil, giving too much can cause stomach upset, vomiting, diarrhea, or pancreatitis.